Extended to April 1st 2019link to submit abstract

 Dr. Thijs M.H.
 Eijsvogels is an exercise physiologist with a background in thermophysiology and cardiovascular sciences.
 He aims to understand factors that contribute to variation in exercise-induced elevations in core body temperature, to allow implementation of optimal cooling strategies for preservation of health and enhancement of exercise performance.
 Dr Eijsvogels published >70 peer-reviewed publications, received several (inter)national awards for his work (i.e. ACSM / VSG / RUMC), and obtained funding from ZonMw, NWO, ERC and the Dutch Heart Foundation.

-Dr. Boris Kingma is a biophysical scientist specialised in modelling of body temperature regulation.
+Dr. Boris Kingma is a biophysical scientist at The Netherlands Organization for Applied Sciences and an Associate Prof. at Kopenhagen University.
 Boris graduated cum laude in Knowledge Engineering and Computer Science and obtained his PhD-degree on mathematical modelling of human thermoregulation in 2012 under supervision by Prof. Dr. Wouter van Marken Lichtenbelt.
-His current works focuses on thermoregulatory costs for maintenance of body core temperature on metabolic and cardiovascular systems.
+His current works focuses on modelling and predicting physical and cognitive performance under thermally challenging environments.